atomassoni/botschat/README.md

     $ npm install

 ##Get your API keys
+    $ open index.js

-Go to [cleverbot.io](https://cleverbot.io/keys) and find the "In-code usage (JavaScript)" box, and cut and paste that into your file, replacing the similar line that's already there.
+Go to [cleverbot.io](https://cleverbot.io/keys) and find the "In-code usage (JavaScript)" box, and cut and paste that into your index.js file, replacing the similar line that's already there.

 ##Check to see what voices you have installed
 On your Mac, go to System Preferences>Accessibility>Speech.
 If you click on the System Voice dropdown you should be able to see which voices you have on your machine.
 You can replace voice1 and voice2 in your file with any of these names.
 See [say.js](https://github.com/Marak/say.js/) for more on this.